Karyn Kupcinet: Death

 On November 28, 1963, Kupcinet had dinner with actor Mark Goddard and his wife, Marcia Rogers Goddard, at their home in Beverly Hills, California.
 Although expected at 6:30 p.m., she arrived by taxicab about an hour late.
 The Goddards later reported that she scarcely ate and appeared physically unsettled, noting "her lips seemed numb.
 Her voice was funny.
 She moved her head at odd angles" and that her pupils were constricted.
 When Mark confronted Kupcinet about her behavior, she began to cry and put her arm around him.
 At one point during the meal, she told an unsubstantiated story about a baby that had been abandoned on her doorstep earlier that day.
 She left by taxicab at approximately 8:30 p.m., stating she would call the couple.

 After returning to her apartment, Kupcinet was visited by writer Edward Stephen Rubin, and later by actor Robert Hathaway.
 According to their statements to authorities, the three watched television and had coffee until Kupcinet fell asleep on the couch.
 She later went to her bedroom, and Rubin and Hathaway departed around 11:15 p.m., locking the door behind them.
 Hathaway stated that he returned home and was later joined by Andrew Prine, and the two spent several hours talking and watching television.

 When Kupcinet did not telephone them as she had said she would, the Goddards went to her apartment on November 30.
 They discovered her deceased on the couch and notified the authorities.
 Investigators found multiple prescription medications in the residence.
 A note reflecting her thoughts about personal matters was also found.
 The coroner, Harold Kane, determined that a fracture of the hyoid bone indicated Kupcinet had been strangled, and her death was ruled a homicide.

-Detectives concluded that the story Kupcinet had told regarding an abandoned baby about an abandoned baby on her doorstep was unfounded.
+Detectives concluded that the story Kupcinet had told regarding an abandoned baby on her doorstep was unfounded.
 Investigators informed the Federal Bureau of Investigation that they believed she may have been showering prior to her death and may have opened the door to someone she knew.